lingui/js-lingui/docs/tutorials/react.rst

 Tutorial - Internationalization of React apps
 *********************************************

-Throughout this tutorial, we'll learn how to add internationalization to existing application in React JS.
+Through this tutorial, we'll learn how to add internationalization to an existing application in React JS.

-Starting point
+Let's Start
 ==============

-We're going to translate following app:
+We're going to translate the following app:

 .. code-block:: jsx